Frequently Asked Questions - Safe Drinking Water for First Nations Act

 Q.2.
-Is the proposed legislation different from the former Bill S-11, the Safe Drinking Water for First Nations Act?
+Is the legislation different from the Bill S-11, Safe Drinking Water for First Nations Act?

 A.2.
-While the spirit of the new proposed legislation is the same as former Bill S-11, based on feedback received from First Nations, Senators and Members of Parliament, the Government incorporated significant changes to the current bill.
-The new proposed legislation lays out the same areas for future federal regulations as the former Bill S-11.
-However, to respond to input received from First Nations over the last few months, there are some key differences between Bill S-11 and the new proposed legislation including:
+While the spirit of the new legislation is the same as former Bill S-11, based on feedback received from First Nations, Senators and Members of Parliament, the Government incorporated significant changes to Bill S-8.
+The new legislation lays out the same areas for future federal regulations as the former Bill S-11.
+Changes and improvements to the previous bill were made to clarify the intent and scope of the Act.
+These, and a recent change made to Bill S-8, were made based on feedback received from First Nations and Parliamentarians over the past few months, which include:

 Q.3.
 Will First Nations benefit from this legislation?

 A.3.
 The Government and First Nations both believe that First Nation communities should have access to the same quality of clean and reliable drinking water as Canadians outside of First Nation lands.
-Legislation will clearly lay out the roles and responsibilities of all parties involved in drinking water in First Nation communities.
-The proposed legislation will help protect the health and safety of First Nation communities by enabling the development of regulations for drinking water on First Nation lands and of much-needed enforceable standards.
+Through regulations, the roles and responsibilities of all parties involved in drinking water in First Nation communities will be clearly identified.
+The legislation will help protect the health and safety of First Nation communities by enabling the development of regulations for drinking water on First Nation lands and much-needed enforceable standards.